LaxarJS/laxar/docs/manuals/flow_and_places.md

 To make use of reverse routing, it is important that the first pattern for each place is *reversible*.
 Specifically, any wildcard parts of the URL pattern must be *named*, so that they can be substituted for the actual parameter names by the router.
 The pattern `*` that matches any path is not reversible, for example.
-Also, page.js regular expression patterns are not reversible, because JavaScript does not support named capturing groups in regular expressions.
+Also, Navigo regular expression patterns are not reversible, because JavaScript does not support named capturing groups in regular expressions.
 However, their syntax is not supported by the JSON flow definition anyway, so applications cannot use them by mistake.
-The following pattern styles are known to work with reverse routing:
+The following pattern styles are known to work well with reverse routing:

   * verbatim: `/some/path`
   * named parameter segments `/some/:param/:other-param`